Test Your Knowledge

 Can I apply for more than one partnership at a time?

 Eligible and interested organizations may apply for both the Community Grant partnership and Gift of Safety partnership at the same time, using the same Common Partnership Application, when it is open.
+Each organization will be evaluated for each opportunity for which it applies.

 Can I be awarded more than one partnership at a time?

 An organization may not be concurrently awarded a Community Grant partnership and a Gift of Safety partnership during the same program year.
-However, both Community Grant and Gift of Safety partners may be considered for concurrent Innovation Grant funding.

 Can I email, fax or mail my application?